Learning to traverse convective flows at moderate to high Rayleigh numbers: Results and discussion

 Motivated by these physical observations, we distil a simple heuristic strategy from the behaviour of the learned policy.
-The key idea is that the particle switches between two modes: an \textit{exploit} mode, in which propulsion is reduced to conserve energy when the particle is already located in a favourable outer-vortex region and no strong vertical barrier is present; and an \textit{explore} mode, in which stronger horizontal propulsion is applied to escape confinement, overcome adverse currents, or cross barriers.
-For the horizontal-migration task, we formalise this heuristic strategy using two threshold parameters: $Q_{\text{th}}$, which determines whether the particle lies in the outer region of a vortex, and $u_{\text{th}}$, which detects the presence of a vertical energetic barrier.
-The active control acceleration $\boldsymbol{a}_E = (a_x, a_y)$ is then defined as:
+The key idea is that the particle switches between two modes: a drift mode, in which horizontal propulsion is switched off to avoid inefficient thrust expenditure when the particle is located in a locally adverse but weakly constrained flow region; and a thrust mode, in which stronger horizontal propulsion is applied to escape confinement, cross barriers or maintain progress through unfavourable flow structures.
+For the horizontal-migration task, we formalise this heuristic strategy using two threshold parameters.
+Because the absolute magnitudes of the fluid velocity and velocity gradients vary substantially across the Rayleigh numbers considered here, using dimensional thresholds would require case-dependent calibration.
+For example, the magnitude of the \(Q\)-criterion differs by about one order of magnitude between \(Ra=10^8\) and \(Ra=10^{10}\), as shown in figures~\ref{fig:voronoi_q}(\textit{e}) and~\ref{fig:voronoi_q}(\textit{f}).
+To avoid threshold tuning for each \(Ra\), we define the trigger conditions using locally normalised, dimensionless variables, namely the normalised \(Q\)-criterion \(\widetilde{Q}=Q/\|\nabla \boldsymbol{u}\|_F^2\) and the normalised vertical velocity \(\widetilde{u}_y=u_y/\|\boldsymbol{u}\|_2\).
+These bounded quantities, \(\widetilde{Q}\in[-0.5,0.5]\) and \(\widetilde{u}_y\in[-1,1]\), characterise the relative dominance of local rotation and vertical motion rather than their absolute magnitudes.
+A single fixed set of thresholds is used for all Rayleigh numbers considered in this study: